valeriopaolicelli/PolEATo/README.md

 ![alt text](https://github.com/valeriopaolicelli/PolEATo/blob/master/Screenshots/restaurant_search.jpg)

-The restaurant application provide a clean interface for publish the restaurant menu with descriptions and picture of foods.
-Each restaurant can also choose its type of cuisine in settings by simply tapping one of the voice provided.
+The restaurant application provides a clean interface for publishing the restaurant menu with descriptions and picture of foods.
+Each restaurant can also choose its type of cuisine in the settings by simply tapping one of the voice provided.

-The rider application help the delivery man to deliver the food.
-It contains a map for indication to the restaurant (for taking the food) or to the customer house.
+The rider application helps the delivery man to deliver the food.
+It contains a map for indications to the restaurant (for taking the food) or to the customer house.

 ![alt text](https://github.com/valeriopaolicelli/PolEATo/blob/master/Screenshots/rider_map.jpg)